Magxm/PoW-Loader/README.md

 https://discord.com/invite/PH4Z4Dn

 -------------------------------------------
-BepInEx is the actual unerlying ModLoader.
+BepInEx is the actual underlying ModLoader.
 This repository contains a ModAPI plugin containing base functionalities for Mods (WIP).
 It currently allows dynamic registration of external Asset folders, which allows several mods to register asset overrides.